cwaring/origin/README.md

 ***status: wip alpha warning 🐉***

 ## Motivation
-Building modern web3 applications should be simple elegant and fast, this starter kit is an attempt to solve that problem with an opinionated base configuration to help promote best practices.
+Building modern web3 applications should be simple, elegant and fast, this starter kit is an attempt to solve that problem with an opinionated base configuration to promote best practices and productivity.

 The kit builds upon Vite 2.x defaults with Vue 3 and Typescript, resulting in esmodules served directly to the browser and < 300ms hot reloading time with presevation of application state between updates.